Architecture

 None of this is an argument against using AI for compliance work, which is quickly becoming indispensable.
 It is an argument for a boundary.
 Evaluations that expose an institution’s regulated material, an unsigned contract, an incident assessment, a candid view of its own exposure, should run under European data-protection law and, wherever possible, on models operated within European jurisdiction, the direction European policy is already moving.
 Better still, they should run on an architecture in which the sensitive material never leaves the institution’s control at all, so that there is nothing for a foreign authority to compel.
 That protection does not depend on the maturing of European models.
 It holds whatever the model is, because the material a foreign authority might reach was never sent to it.

-The question to ask before entering anything into an AI system is not only whether the model is good.
-It is who else is entitled to read what you are about to show it, and whether you would ever be told if they did.
+The question to ask before entering anything into an AI system is who else is entitled to read what you are about to show it, and whether you would ever be told if they did.

 Frequently asked questions